guybedford/es-module-lexer/README.md

 The Makefile assumes the existence of "wasi-sdk-11.0" and "wabt" (optional) as sibling folders to this project.

-The build through the Makefile is then run via `make lib/lexer.wasm`, which can also be triggered via `npm run build-wasm` to create `dist/lexer.js`.
+The build through the Makefile is then run via `make lib/lexer.wasm`, which can also be triggered via `npm run build:wasm` to create `dist/lexer.js`.

 On Windows it may be preferable to use the Linux subsystem.